Yiling-J/tablepilot/README.md

 You can define multiple models and assign them to different clients or different generations.

 - **model**: The name of the model as used in the LLM API (e.g., `"gemini-2.0-flash-001"`).
 - **alias**: An alias for the model (e.g., `"gemini-pro"`).
 This allows you to upgrade the model without changing the alias in the table JSON schema, making it easier to manage.
+Optional.
 - **client**: The name of the client to be used for this model (must match a name from the `clients` section).
 - **default**: Set to `true` if this is the default model.
 Only one model can be set as `default`.
 If no model is marked as `default`, the first model in the list will be used.
 The default model is used when no specific model is provided in the table JSON schema or the `--model` flag.
+Optional.
+- **max_tokens**: The maximum number of tokens that can be generated in the chat completion (default 6000).
+Optional.
 - **rpm**: The rate limit for this model, specified in requests per minute.
-This is used to control the rate of API calls and enforce a model-specific rate limiter.
+This is used to control the rate of API calls and enforce a model-specific rate limiter (default no limit).
+Optional.

 **Important**: All models must support [Structured Outputs](https://platform.openai.com/docs/guides/structured-outputs).